-The program is structured to begin with a two day intensive workshop held off-campus.
-This allows time for participants to get to know each other, as well as laying the foundations for the rest of the program.
-The rest of the program follows the format of one three hour workshop essentially every month (for a total of eight workshops), for the rest of the year.
-Each workshop focuses on an area centred around teaching or research.
-These are developed from feedback on the previous years' program; discussions at the two day intensive workshop and from suggestions from the facilitators.
-The program includes the following areas:
+The program begins with a two day intensive workshop held off-campus in early February.
+This encourages participants to get to know each other, and lays the foundations for the rest of the program.
+Three hour monthly workshop (for a total of eight workshops) follow for the rest of the year.
+Each workshop focuses on a specific area of teaching.
+These are determined from participants' identified learning needs, previous years' feedback and faciliator choice.
+The program generally includes the following areas:

 - Preparing for teaching

-- Giving student feedback
+- Assessment and feedback

 - Supporting diversity